gwax/www-gwax/pages/about/person.rst

 team and working with a handful of new technologies.

 Now, I'm back to Insuretech, taking helm of engineering for `LifeRaft <https://www.liferaft.co/>`_.
-I'm glad to be back trying to solve real problems for average people.
+I'm glad to be solving real problems for average people again.

 If you want more professional details, there's something close enough to my résumé available through LinkedIn.
 If you happen to want a proper résumé or other details, you'll have to email me.

-Non-professionally, I have a wife, a daughter, and a son, all of whom I love to a degree that exceeds my writing ability to describe.
+Non-professionally, I have a wife, and three children, all of whom I love to a degree that exceeds my writing ability to describe.

 I am an avid player of `Magic: the Gathering <http://magic.wizards.com/>`_ and